Jindal Global Law School Admissions 2026

 Negative Marking | No |

 Insufficient or inadequate preparation is a major reason for failure.
 To succeed in the AIBE, candidates need to dedicate enough time to study and understand the syllabus, laws, and legal principles covered in the exam.
-It is important to understand that AIBE has a diverse syllabus, and candidates need to give enough for preparation.
+It is important to understand that AIBE has a diverse syllabus, and candidates need to give enough time for preparation.
 Furthermore, students should be consistent in their preparation.
 A sense of discipline is required for AIBE preparation.
 Once students have covered the entire AIBE syllabus, they should also focus on revision.
-Candidates must make sure whatever they have learned during preparation is thoroughly revised.
+Candidates must make sure that whatever they have learned during preparation is thoroughly revised.

-One of the good things about the All India Bar Examination is that candidates are allowed to carry the bare acts.
+One of the good things about the All India Bar Examination is that candidates are allowed to carry the Bare Acts.
 It must be noted that bare acts are allowed inside the AIBE exam hall.
 With the help of the bar acts, it is easier for candidates to attempt the question paper.
 While preparing for the exam, candidates must make optimum use of the bare acts, which will later help them to quickly attempt the question paper.

 The AIBE tests candidates on various legal subjects.
 Failing to have a strong grasp of fundamental legal concepts, principles, and rules can lead to incorrect answers and ultimately affect the overall score.
 A lot of reading can also help students understand legal concepts with more clarity.

 Lack of practice in solving previous years' question papers and mock tests can hinder performance in the AIBE.
 Regular practice helps in becoming familiar with exam patterns, time management skills, and identification of weak areas for improvement.
 Even though candidates have studied all the topics, the results may not turn out to be fruitful if candidates have no practice.
 Students should solve as many sample papers as they can.
 Solving previous year question papers of AIBE will give candidates a real feel of the exam.
-Students will also get more familiarized with the pattern and syllabus of the exam this way.
+Students will also get more familiar with the pattern and syllabus of the exam this way.

 Time management is crucial during the exam as candidates need to answer a large number of questions within a limited time.
 Students who struggle to manage their time effectively may not be able to complete all the questions or may rush through them, leading to mistakes and lower scores.